rlarkdms/fakebook/README.md

 <img src="https://img.shields.io/badge/KFC-F40027?style=flat-square&logo=kfc&logoColor=white"/>
 </div>

 A facebook cloning project for practice and learn the basic CURD with RESTful API.
-I will add English description as soon.
+A Object Oriented Programming with TypeScript and Nest.js study note section is study note for my own in this article

 # To-Do
 * Implement user Update and Delete feature.